gprMax/gprMax/README.rst

 * Download and install `Build Tools for Visual Studio 2017 <https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15>`_ directly.
 Use the default installation options.

-You can download the Build Tools for Visual Studio 2017 by visiting the `Visual Studio downloads page <>`_ and going to the section Other Tools and Frameworks -> Build Tools for Visual Studio 2017.
+Alternatively you can download the Build Tools for Visual Studio 2017 by visiting the `Visual Studio downloads page <https://www.visualstudio.com/downloads/>`_ and going to the section Other Tools and Frameworks -> Build Tools for Visual Studio 2017.

 3. Build and install gprMax
 ---------------------------